 Discuss your initial training under Ron Hutchison, Rob Echeverria and Dave Finley.
-What did you walk away with and what have you gained from each experience?
+What did Gail Kim walk away with and what have you gained from each experience?

-When I joined the WWE, Dave “Fit” Finley was our first agent that we worked with all the time and he brought in another form of aggression in me.
+When I joined WWE, Dave “Fit” Finlay was the first agent that we worked with all the time.
+He brought in another form of aggression in me.
 I was very green when I started but he always said to me, “you need to be more aggressive”.
 I thought I was being aggressive but he was would say “no, more aggressive” and then more aggressive.
 I think each one of them gave me a little piece of who I am today and I think if you were to ask any of the women that I work with I think that is one of the things that they’ll acknowledge about me is that I like to be physical and I’ve become more aggressive.
-I think each one of them (Ron, Rob and Dave) you’ll see a part of me when I wrestle.”
+I think each one of them (Ron, Rob, and Dave) you’ll see a part of me when I wrestle.”

-Discuss your initial run in the WWE and how that differed from the latter one?
+Discuss the Gail Kim initial run in the WWE and how that differed from the latter one?
 How did one departure differ from the other?

-How did you find traveling the independent circuit after you initial WWE run and what did you gain from that experience?
+How did you find traveling the independent circuit after your initial WWE run and what did you gain from that experience?